Embed views into ops dashboard

 Embed and customize web views for ops

-To achieve the ease of use in reviewing large counts of devices on the move, HyperTrack provides hierarchical view functionality which automatically organizes devices in hierarchy using device metadata set through the SDK or API.
-Each level in the hierarchy has a unique view with its own URL that may be embedded in your operations dashboard with restricted access.
+To achieve the ease of use in reviewing large counts of devices on the move, HyperTrack provides restricted view functionality which automatically organizes devices using device metadata set through the SDK or API.

 Inline Frames